-(37) The caveator must declare in the caveat and verify by affidavit the nature of their interest in the property of the deceased, and state generally the grounds upon which the caveat is filed.
+(37) The caveator must declare in the caveat and verify by affidavit the nature of his or her interest in the property of the deceased, and state generally the grounds upon which the caveat is filed.
 The caveat shall be signed by the caveator and shall state an address for delivery in accordance with Rule 4.